 - To mark the student as late, click three times (orange clock icon).

 - To unmark the attendance status, leave the button as the default (gray no symbol icon).
-The unmarked attendance status also indicates an excused absence.
+The unmarked attendance status can also be assigned if using excused absence badges.

 You can also take attendance by clicking the Mark All Present button.